Bhuvneshwar Kumar: Early life

-Bhuvneshwar Kumar was born into a Gurjar family in Meerut on 5 February 1990.
+Bhuvneshwar Kumar was born in Meerut on 5 February 1990 to Kiran Pal Singh, a police officer.

 His sister encouraged him to play cricket and took him to his first coaching centre when he was 13.

 Domestic career

 Kumar plays for Uttar Pradesh in domestic cricket; he has also played for Central Zone in the Duleep Trophy and made his first-class debut at the age of 17 against Bengal.
 In the 2008/09 Ranji Trophy final, he became the first bowler to dismiss Sachin Tendulkar for a duck in first-class cricket.

 Indian Premier League

 Following his performances in the 2008/09 Ranji season, he was given an Indian Premier League (IPL) contract by Royal Challengers Bangalore.
 In 2011, he was signed by Pune Warriors India, but after the team was dissolved in 2013, he was bought by Sunrisers Hyderabad for ₹4.25 crores during the 2014 IPL Auction.

 In 2016, he played in Sunrisers' team which won the 2016 Indian Premier League, taking 23 wickets and winning the Purple Cap as the bowler who took most wickets during the season.
 In 2018, he was named the team's vice-captain.

-In the 2022 Indian Premier League mega-auction Bhuvi was bought by the Sunrisers Hyderabad for ₹4.20 crores.
-In IPL 2022's last league game (SRH v PBKS), he was selected as the captain of SRH as their permanent captain for that session (Kane Williamson) was rested.